wp-plugins/resume-submissions-job-postings/readme.txt

 * Added text to the Widget if there are no jobs to display
 * Fixed Job Postings data transfer to new table
 * Allowed admin to set Quick Tags on the TinyMce
+* Ability to dismiss the notice of old database tables

 = 2.0 =
 * Updated database tables